 As a preferred travel agent, I want all of The Road Warrior’s travel information to be available to me while working with them

-The Customer
+The Data Team

-As a data customer, I want to run queries against The Road Warrior’s data to find travel trends.
+As a data scientist, I want to run queries against The Road Warrior’s data to find travel trends.
 For example

-As a bus company, I want to know where to find people who travel on our routes using alternative travel

-As a restaurant who has airport locations I want to know how long people stay in our airports

-Straw Man Use Cases
+What routes are people traveling for key destinations?

+How often are our customers having their travel disrupted?
+Where are the most common disruptions?
+What do people do when their travel is disrupted?
+How can we monetise this?Straw Man Use Cases

 Automated Itinerary Discovery